 As well as the one-off initial cost of buying your electric toothbrush, there is the ongoing cost of replacing the head every 3 months.
 We would go for an Oral-B (Braun) rather than a Philips Sonicare toothbrush due to the fact that genuine replacement brush heads are available more cheaply and this is the main ongoing cost with electric toothbrushes.
-The brush heads are usually on offer in at least one of the big UK supermarkets at any given time, and are often half price in Superdrug too.
+The brush heads are usually on special offer in at least one of the big UK supermarkets at any given time, and are often half price in Superdrug too.

-There are a few currently available Braun Oral-B models.
+There are a many currently available Braun Oral-B models.
 Type numbers are generally not visible on packaging apart from misleading ones and the labelling system can be confusing so go by the name printed on the box.

-- The Pro 2 also labelled as PRO 2000: These have one button on the handle to power on and switch between fast and slow speeds.
+- The Pro 2 also labelled as PRO 2000: These are Oral-B’s mid-range models.
+They have one button on the handle to power on and switch between fast and slow speeds.
 The pressure sensor light is useful for both new and experienced users.
-They are the most compact but the battery can still be replaced.
+They are the most compact toothbrush but the battery can still be replaced.
 Needs fine soldering.
-These are Oral-B’s mid-range models.
+Available new on eBay here.

-- Genius and Smart 6: Most expensive, with lots of modes and features.
+- Genius, iO and Smart 6: Most expensive, with lots of modes and features that might be unnecessary.
 Battery can be replaced once it is depleted.
+Needs fine soldering.

 Don’t forget that if you don’t have a 2-pin shaver socket in your bathroom to plug the charger into you will also need to buy a shaver adaptor plug, which plugs into a standard 3-pin UK mains wall socket and has a fused 2-pin socket on the back of it to plug your charger into.
 Beware of unfused ones which are dangerous and do not meet current electrical safety standards.